matthias-dirickx/CsSelenium/README.md

 # CsSelenium
 ## Introduction
-To build this simple frame I looked closely to the selenide project built in JAVA.
+To build this simple frame I looked closely to the Selenide project built in JAVA.

+--> selenide.org

-This project truely managed to capture Selenium in quite a simple frame.
+This project truely managed to capture Selenium in quite a straighforward framework.

-As it stands now the framework is nothing like selenide for what concerns the architecture Selenide is miles ahead for what concerns maturity when it comes to that.
-This project just shares some ideas.
+As it stands now the framework is nothing like Selenide for what concerns the architecture.
+Selenide is miles ahead for what concerns maturity when it comes to that.
+This project does shares core ideas.

+I took this on as an exercise, and I do not intend to plagiarize.
+I personally find the Selenide framework inspiring.

 ## Philosophy
 ### Simple interface